enggelin/arsampler/README.md

 iterations.
 To be able to provide a rather accurate results, we need to run the sampler long enough.
-An iteration of minimum of `n=1000` should provide suffice (this is also the default value for `n`), although for some densities it needs to be run long enough (more about that later).
+An iteration of minimum of `n=1000` should provide suffice (this is also the default value for `n`), although for more mismatched target and proposal densities, it needs to be run long enough to obtain valid samples.
 In this test plan, we will try several scenarios of combination pair of target-proposal densities.

 ### Test 1: Proposal densities with Acceptance rate: 1, Suggested minimum c: NA, and Empirical expected value of target distribution $\approx$ its mean